justchillinghere/provideLiquidity/README.md

 Note:

 - Mnemonic is 12 words phrase you can obtain while creating a new account (in Metamask for example)
-- RPC_URL may be choosen here: https://chainlist.org/chain/80001
+- RPC_URL may be choosen here: https://chainlist.org
-- POLYGONSCAN_API_KEY may be obtained in your account profile on polygonscan
+- ETHERSCAN may be obtained in your account profile on etherscan

 Deploy contract to the chain (mumbai testnet):